 My family and I embarked upon an impromptu sailing aboard the lovely MSC Divina this summer.
 After reading numerous reports about this cruise line and ship, I decided to book a last minute 3-day sailing.
 As I know MSC is a newer cruise line that many people have not heard much about, I decided it may be useful to provide some feedback on our experience.

 Upon arrival at the pier, we checked our bags, got our paperwork in hand (downloaded from MSC website during pre-cruise check in process), and got in line for security.
-Let me pause briefly to note, the Divina does not set sail until 7pm.
+Let me pause briefly to note, the MSC Divina does not set sail until 7pm.
 My family wanted to know, “Why on earth are we getting on board so early?!”.
 My quick response was “we are only on board for 3 days and I want as much time on this ship as possible!”

 Once we went through security and checked in we were given a number and shown to the waiting lounge.
 There were drinks provided for us as we waited for our boarding numbers to be called.
 The MSC team began calling boarding numbers around noon and we eagerly went aboard to begin our short yet fulfilling midsummer getaway.

-First, the ship is GORGEOUS!
+First, the MSC Divina is GORGEOUS!
 Be sure to take time and enjoy walking around and exploring all of the nooks and crannies of the vessel!
 I was EAGER to try the coffee bar about which I’d heard so many wonderful things!
 It was simply delicious and lived up to the rave reviews.

 It is somewhat easy to get turned around while on board.
 In order to get to the Black Crab dining room, for instance, you can access it off the beautiful atrium.
 However, there are some very specific ways to get to the dining room and other ways that will not allow you to simply walk from forward to aft.
 Take your time and wander around and you’ll definitely understand what I’m saying and learn your own favorite ways to navigate this lovely vessel.